Fort Worth Drug Lawyer

 Texas’s Tough Drug Laws

 Texas has some of the toughest drug laws in the country.
-For simple possession of a controlled substance you could face up to two years in a state jail and $10,000 in fines.
+Despite some States changing laws, marijuana and THC is still illegal.
+For simple possession of a controlled substance (like heroin, methamphetamine, cocaine, or even THC), you could be charged with a felony and face up to two years in a state jail and $10,000 in fines.
 This is just for a small amount of drugs.
 If the manufacture or delivery of controlled substances is added, you’re likely to get hit with an even harsher sentence under Texas law.

 One of the most common mistakes people who have been charged with drug crimes in Fort Worth make is assuming they can handle the situation on their own.
 While it’s true that many people charged with minor drug offenses in Texas are able to avoid jail time, there are a number of factors that can lead to a conviction, such as: